Shelling in east Ukraine, Russia nuclear drill raise tension

 KYIV, Ukraine (AP) — Hundreds of artillery shells exploded along the contact line between Ukrainian soldiers and Russia-backed separatists, and thousands of people evacuated eastern Ukraine, further increasing fears Sunday that the volatile region could spark a Russian invasion.

 Western leaders warned that Russia was poised to attack its neighbor, which is surrounded on three sides by about 150,000 Russian soldiers, warplanes and equipment.
-Russia held nuclear drills Saturday in neighboring Belarus and has ongoing naval drills off the coast in the Black Sea.
+Russia held nuclear drills Saturday and conducted conventional exercises in neighboring Belarus, and has ongoing naval drills off the coast in the Black Sea.

 The United States and many European countries have alleged for months that Russia is trying to create pretexts to invade.
 They have threatened massive, immediate sanctions if it does.

-Note: This version has been corrected to show that Russia’s drills in Belarus involved conventional forces and drills involving strategic nuclear forces took place elsewhere.